 The LBT includes a large number of data fields on each building.
 Some of these fields are mandatory.
 Please provide as many of the optional fields as you can!
 Please see this document for a full list of all LBT data fields.

-Who should use the LBT?
+Who should use the LBT tool?

-The LBT is designed to be used by a wide range of professionals, including facility owners, energy managers, consultants, and design engineers.
+The tool is designed to be used by a wide range of professionals, including facility owners, energy managers, consultants, and design engineers.
 It can be used to benchmark labs from any industry sector, including commercial, academic, government, and healthcare sectors.

-Become an I2SL member or sponsor
+Become an I2SL member, volunteer, sponsor